🔗 What is internal linking in SEO? (Direct answer)

 What is the pillar-cluster internal linking model?

 The pillar-cluster model is an architecture where a comprehensive pillar page covers a broad topic and links to multiple cluster pages, each covering a specific sub-topic in depth.
-Every cluster page links back to the pillar and cross-links to related clusters.
+Every cluster page links back to the pillar and cross-links to 2–4 related clusters.
 This creates a hub-and-spoke structure that builds topical authority, distributes link equity efficiently, and signals comprehensive topic coverage to Google and AI engines.
-A Semrush case study from August 2025 found that a startup using contextual, cluster-structured internal linking achieved more than 4× the monthly organic traffic of a competitor with similar domain authority.
+A Semrush case study from August 2025 found a startup using cluster-structured internal linking achieved more than 4× the monthly organic traffic of a competitor with similar domain authority.

 What is an orphan page and why is it bad for SEO?